corda/corda/docs/source/node-administration.rst

 When properly configured, database replication prevents data loss from occurring in case the database host fails.
 In general, the higher the number of replicas, and the further away they are deployed in terms of regions and availability zones, the more a setup is resilient to disasters.
 The trade-off is that, ideally, replication should happen synchronously, meaning that a high number of replicas and a considerable network latency will impact the performance of the Corda nodes connecting to the cluster.
+Synchronous replication is strongly advised to prevent data loss.

 Database snapshots
 ++++++++++++++++++